Herbal KnowledgeFeb 2, 2022

 Native to Europe, Eyebright (Euphrasia spp.) has lovely little flowers that are almost too pretty to seem real — they have yellow centers, white petals and violet or purple markings.
 Some say they resemble an eye.
 They earned their common name based on historical use and are part of the Orobanchaceae family.

-We include Eyebright in Herbs on the Go: Ready for Pollen™, Pollen Defense™ and Kids Sinus Samurai™.
+We include Eyebright as a single herb extract and as an ingredient in Herbs on the Go: Ready for Pollen™, Pollen Defense™ and Kids Sinus Samurai™.

 Grindelia

-Grindelia is available as a single extract and as an ingredient in our Calm Breathing™ formula.
+Grindelia is available as a single herb extract and as an ingredient in our Calm Breathing™ formula.

 Horehound